sermanet/imitation/README.md

 #### Project

 The general goal of this project is to give to robots the ability to learn to imitate humans without any supervision.<br>
-We present the following papers as part of this larger goal.
+We present the following papers as steps towards of that goal.

 ### [1.
 Time-Contrastive Networks ](https://sermanet.github.io/tcn/)